BestTimesToVisit.com Logo

 activity

-Hike up to the Yellow Fortress (Žuta Tabija) for an unparalleled panoramic view of Sarajevo as the sun dips below the surrounding hills.
-It's a popular spot for locals to gather with friends and enjoy a picnic or a bottle of wine.
-The changing colors of the sky over the city are truly magical.
+Hike up to the Yellow Fortress (Žuta Tabija) for an unparalleled panoramic view of the city as the sun dips below the surrounding hills.
+It's a popular spot for locals to gather with friends, share drinks, and watch the city lights twinkle to life.
+Bring a bottle of local wine for an extra special evening.

 Best time: Apr-Oct